duleorlovic/blog/_posts/2017-05-16-state-machines-audit-trail-gem.md

   # to see all changes
   puts PaperTrail::Version.all.map(&:changeset).join"\n"

-  # to see all changes for particular object
+  # to see all changes for particular object in console
   o.versions.map {|v| v.changeset.each {|k,v| puts "#{k}: #{v.first.nil? ? 'nil' : v.first} -> #{v.second.nil? ? 'nil' : v.second}" } } && nil

   ```